-Officials have pointed the finger at market traders for ignoring fire regulations put in place after a blaze on the same street last year - in another case of suspected arson - destroyed dozens of stalls and injured several people.
+Officials have pointed the blame at market traders for ignoring stringent fire regulations put in place after a fire on the same street last year destroyed dozens of stalls and injured several people.

 But Food and Health Secretary Dr. York Chow said "all the warnings and regulations are actually in place".